aklump/post_commit/README.md

 ## scheduler.php

 This should be pinged by a post commit hook on the origin repo via https and including the secret key.

+### Testing
+You can trigger a single branch response by appending the following to the url, for the purposes of testing.

+    ?ref=refs/heads/master

 ## runner.php